How to Know If You Have Erectile Dysfunction: Symptoms, Diagnosis and Next Steps

 Access Doctor — GPhC-registered pharmacy, pharmacist independent prescribers, discreet next-day delivery.

-It is entirely normal for men to occasionally have difficulty achieving or maintaining an erection.
-Stress, fatigue, alcohol, and relationship tension can all cause temporary difficulties that resolve on their own.
+Occasional difficulty getting or maintaining an erection is entirely normal.
+Stress, tiredness, alcohol, illness, and relationship tension can all cause temporary difficulties that resolve without any intervention.
 These isolated incidents are not erectile dysfunction.

 ED becomes a clinical concern when: